 We also give parents a booklet with tips on how to help their child enjoy reading.
 And where possible, we give away a book or two.
 Choosing a book with their parent feels special and can motivate a child to read.”

-Read one parent’s story on how her child has been supported by one of our Literacy Labs.
+Read one parent’s story of how his child has been supported by our Literacy Lab.